-- 1 Foreign Pension Income from Abroad
+- 1 U.S. Taxation of Foreign Pension Plans

-- 2 Is There A Bilateral Income Tax Treaty?
+- 4 Is There A Bilateral Income Tax Treaty?

-- 6 Has the Foreign Pension Vested?
+- 7 Has the Foreign Pension Plan Vested?

 - 9 What if I am Out of IRS Compliance?

-- Has the foreign pension plan vested?
+Has the foreign pension plan vested?

-- Is there a treaty with a foreign country?
+Is there a treaty with a foreign country?

-- Which foreign country was the pension earned in?
+Which foreign country was the pension earned in?

-- Were you a person a U.S. person at the time the pension was accumulating?
+Was the Taxpayer a U.S. person at the time the pension was accumulating?

 Is There A Bilateral Income Tax Treaty?

 When the U.S. has a treaty with a foreign country, it is generally because the United States is in good relations (or at least was in good relations) with the foreign country when the treaty was entered into.
 When there is a tax treaty (absent the IRS relying on the Saving Clause) the general rule is the foreign pension is not taxed until it is distributed or “available.”
 And, depending on whether it is a private pension, or public pension — and whether it is an actual pension or social security — it will impact which country may tax the income.

 What If There Is No Bilateral Income Tax Treaty?